kenstott/hasura-proxy-server/src/plugins/field-tracking-plugin/README.md

 instead of the relationship name for sub-fields.
 In Hasura - the Object Type is how you trace back to the data source.
 So, it's important to have the Object Type and field for reporting.

+This may have been resolved in Hasura v3, and may be an unnecessary plug-in if proxying to a v3 instance.

 Sample Trace:
 ```json
 {